bareos/bareos/manuals/en/developers/mempool.md

 the buffer is already equal to or larger than <span>**new-size**</span>
 no buffer size change will occur.
 However, if a buffer size change is needed, the original contents of the buffer will be preserved, but the buffer address may change.
-Many of the low level Bacula subroutines expect to be passed a pool memory buffer and use this call to ensure the buffer they use is sufficiently large.
+Many of the low level Bareos subroutines expect to be passed a pool memory buffer and use this call to ensure the buffer they use is sufficiently large.